AirBurn0/am2playground/README.md

 Only from v1.6.5 (corresponding AM2PG version is v0.11.0) to v1.6.7 (latest) is supported;

 ###  <b>[Ars Magica 2 by ToCraft](https://github.com/ToCraft/ArsMagica2)</b>
-Contains built-in integration with LotR mod, some new spell grammar (shapes, components, modifiers), and some new config options.
+Contains built-in integration with LotR mod, some new spell parts (shapes, components, modifiers), and some new config options.

 Only v1.4.1.001 is supported, also see Ars Magica 2 by kutschkem;